How do I turn a radiator off? – Our simple guide to turning of a radiator

 Perhaps, you want to go on an extended holiday and don’t want to keep your radiator running to reduce energy consumption.
 Or some rooms in your home are currently unoccupied and do not need heating.

-If your doing this to keep energy bills down as you have an old boiler, get the latest new boiler costs here to see if you need a new boiler as it may be worth your while and save you having to resort to fiddling with your central heating system day in and day out.
+If your doing this to keep energy bills down as you have an old boiler, get the latest new boiler costs here to see if you need a new boiler as it may be worth your while and save you from having to resort to fiddling with your central heating system day in and day out.

 Whatever the reason, our guide will show you how to turn a radiator off.
 You’ll also learn how to turn down your radiator, even if it doesn’t have a thermostat valve.